 The industries of Member States can also apply, through their own competent authorities and under certain conditions, for preferential tariff treatment for raw materials used in their production.

 Most of the countries in the world are covered by the various EU systems of preferential tariff treatment.
-Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Japan, Australia, Taiwan and Hong Kong).
+Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Australia, Taiwan and Hong Kong).